- All News

 - All Events

 Career Coaching explained

-Coming back to campus this fall, LSA junior Mary Dwan was seeking support as she was applying to internships, so she turned to the Hub for résumé and cover letter guidance.
+LSA junior Mary Dwan was seeking support as she was applying to internships, so she turned to the Hub for resumé and cover letter guidance.

-She made an appointment with one of the Hub’s new career coaches, Maddie Roman.
-Now, three months later, Maddie is still coaching Mary as she makes leaps and bounds in her career journey.
+She made an appointment with one of the Hub’s Career Coaches, Maddie Roman.
+Three months later, Maddie was still coaching Mary as she made leaps and bounds in her career journey.

 But what exactly is career coaching?

-But Maddie acknowledges that for many students, career coaches can be easily confused with academic advisors.
-However, she explains that the purpose and goals of these two roles are fundamentally different.
+Maddie acknowledged that for many students, Career Coaches can be easily confused with academic advisors.
+However, she explained that the purpose and goals of these two roles are fundamentally different.

-“Maddie is willing to sit down and just go through individual things with me, even if it's maybe not something that my advisor would have the need to see,” Mary affirms.
-“But with the Opportunity Hub, coaches are willing to move at your own pace, which is really nice.”
+“Maddie was willing to sit down and go through individual things with me, even if it wasn't something that my advisor would have the need to see,” Mary affirmed.
+“With the Opportunity Hub, Coaches are willing to move at your own pace, which is really nice.”

 Mary & Maddie